Compensation & Damages for Medical Malpractice Claims in Ohio

 - Insurance company communication- Communicating with insurance companies can be frustrating and time-consuming.
 Fortunately, a lawyer will negotiate with insurance companies to make sure your rights are protected.

 Working with a lawyer can give you the opportunity to focus on recovering from your injuries rather than trying to figure out the legalities of your case.

 Contact Kisling, Nestico & Redick

 If you’ve been injured by a negligent medical provider, you should contact Kisling, Nestico & Redick as soon as possible.
 Our highly skilled Ohio medical malpractice attorneys can help you obtain the compensation you may be entitled to.
-We can also help you recover compensation in a wrongful death claim if you’ve lost a loved one as a result of medical malpractice.
+With offices all around Ohio, including Akron, Canton, Cincinnati Columbus, and Cleveland, we are more than prepared to handle your medical malpractice case.
+We can also help you recover compensation in a wrongful death claim if you’ve lost a loved one because of medical malpractice.

 Contact us today at 1-800-HURT-NOW for a free and confidential case consultation.